jgmalcolm/jgmalcolm.github.io/_drafts/medschool-strategy.md

 | medial epicondyle | ulnar | claw hand (radial dominance)

-## Compare and contrast topics

-Make your own tables.
-Don't simply reply on those in your textbooks or First Aid.
+**Make your own tables.** Don't simply reply on those in your textbooks or First Aid.
 Work out your own versions that start out simpler and only list and compare one or two of the most important features.

 Some dimensions you can compare and contrast along: